NHSDigital/nrl-producer-api/README.md

 `/targets`: The XMLs within these folders set up target definitions which allow connections to external target servers.
 The sandbox target definition is implemented to route to the sandbox target server (code for this sandbox is found under /sandbox of this template repo).
 For more info on setting up a target server see the [API Producer Zone confluence](https://nhsd-confluence.digital.nhs.uk/display/APM/Setting+up+a+target+server)

-#### `/sandbox`:

-This folder contains a template for a sandbox API.
-This example is a NodeJs application running in Docker.
-The application handles a few simple endpoints such as: /_ping, /health, /_status, /hello and some logging logic.
-For more information about building sandbox APIs see the [API Producer Zone confluence](https://nhsd-confluence.digital.nhs.uk/display/APM/Setting+up+your+API+sandbox ).

 #### `/scripts`:

 Contains useful scripts that are used throughout the project, for example in Makefile and Github workflows